jahuty/documentation/liquid/parameters.md

 ## Precedence

-Given the various ways you can set variables, it's important to consider the following precedence:
+Given the various ways you can set variables, it's important to consider precedence:

 1. The `assign` tag takes precedence over parameters.
 1. Parameters take precedence over the [`default`](filters) filter.